-The Undo option creates a range according to the limit type:
+When undoing a range, the Undo option creates the range according to the limit type:

-- For a revision number, the range goes from the selected revision +1 to the head revision. - For a selected label under a directory selection, the label revision numbers for the various files are checked and undone starting at each file's revision +1. - For a selected changelist, the range goes from the changelist number +1 to "now." - For a selected date/time limit, the range goes from the date/time +1 (in seconds) to "now."
+- For a revision number, the range goes from the selected revision to the head revision. - For a selected label under a directory selection, the label revision numbers for the various files are checked and undone. - For a selected changelist, the range goes from the changelist number to "now." - For a selected date/time limit, the range goes from the date/time (in seconds) to "now."

-This works even if the +1 changelist or +1 date/time has no associated server entry.
 You can preview the undo operation before submitting your changes.
 You can also specify a revision as the keyword "have."
-In this case, P4V applies the range for the files under the directory selection according to each file's "have" revision +1.
+In this case, P4V applies the range for the files under the directory selection according to each file's "have" revision.